felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 journey.
 I'll never be done learning, and true learning is always an uncomfortable, if not painful process.
 Nevertheless, my learning system allowed me to come across pieces of wisdom that radically changed my relationships and my life for the better.
 I cannot even begin to express the sheer magnitude that the ability to read non-fiction books had on my life.
+I do not feel crippling anxiety when I step into the office every morning.
+I do not feel afraid to give my opinion on important topics.
+In fact, now more than ever, when I speak to friends and colleagues, I feel valued and genuinely interesting.

 Yet, I am *overcoming* learning anxiety.
 I am not done, and probably never will be.
 I am
 *learning* that pain can be leveraged.
 I am *starting* to believe that the only real failure is not to learn from failure.
 I am *beginning* to see fear as a compass that guides us toward the path that will make us grow.
+I'm still scared of exams, and I honestly still fear getting fired from time to time!
+Some things are a unfortunately part of life.
+What I learned is that by arming ourselves with knowledge, our problems become more interesting, more fulfilling, and closer to our true ambitions.

 If you personally suffer from learning anxiety and made it this far in this blog post, I am in awe of you.
 [The last mile is always the least crowded](/40), and you are among the courageous few that made it to the end.
 Seriously, lift your favorite arm and give yourself a pat on the back from me.
 I am confident that you are already on the right path: the real journey begins here, if you accept it.
 I